Educational and Psychological Studies

 Strong applicants will be interviewed.
 The admissions interview is a required part of the admissions process.

 We recognize that not every applicant will meet all of these criteria.
 We review applications in their entirety including the admissions interview, and do not make decisions based on specific scores.

-International or foreign student applications are also processed through our International Admissions Office.
-For this reason, international students are encouraged to apply earlier due to additional processing time.
-Applicants are strongly encouraged to have all their materials in latest by December 1st.
+International student applications are also processed through our International Student and Scholar Services.
+International students are encouraged to apply before December 1 due to additional processing time.